dmfs/gver/README.md

 }
 ```

 There are two flavours `strictConventionalCommits` and `conventionalCommits`.
-The latter falls though and applies
+The latter falls through and applies
 the next or default change rules if a commit doesn't conform to conventional commits, whereas the former will fail and
 break the build when a commit doesn't conform to the convention.